Langevin's Train-the-Trainer Blog

 Honesty is the only policy when responding to questions in an instructional setting.
 However, blatantly admitting, “I don’t know,” in response to a direct question from a learner can be disastrous.
 The solution is to be honest and maintain credibility at the same time.
 No one can know the answer to every question.
 It is how the situation is handled that separates the great trainers from the amateurs.
 Take a look at the following four strategies and keep them in your back pocket to help you field even the toughest questions with confidence.

-Tags: instructional techniques
+Topics: instructional techniques

 I recently gave my business card to someone who questioned my title.
 She knew I was in the training industry, but didn’t know the details of my job.
 I realized she wasn’t questioning my abilities, as much as what the title meant.
 The title I’m referring to is, “Performance Consultant.”
 What ensued was a quick, down-and-dirty, five-minute explanation of the performance consultant role, and how it’s both different and similar to a traditional training role.
 They both begin with a job performance need, usually in the form of a request for training.
 Something’s wrong, and someone’s got to fix it.
 Performance consultants use a systematic approach to evaluate employee job performance, and then recommend the appropriate solution.

-Tags: performance consulting
+Topics: performance consulting